oldshoes3/itp/07MidTerm/Phase1/README.md

 ## how to draw

-- The background will be somewhat grey?
+- The background will be black, the object will be white
+    - ->from phase 3 the objects will be random colored)
-- The main figure consists of one incomplete circle (use ark()) and three lines.
+- The main figure consists of an ellipse for head, a long rectangle with three lines for theeth
+    - ->in phase 2 I changed to arc for head, and 4 rectangles for each of teeth)
-- One triangle for the nose.
+- 1 triangle for the nose, filled with black
-- Three small lines for teeth.
-- All shapes have think lines???
+- 2 circles for the eyes, filled with black